WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/DFU/index.md

 ## Step 3: Upload Meadow.OS

+**NOTE** Steps to update Meadow OS have changed!
+Please review the steps carefully before updating to beta 3.12.

 The instructions are essentially the same on all supported platforms (Windows, macOS, Linux).

 On **Windows**, you'll need to make the `dfu-util.exe` executable accessible.
 You can either: